Lumbee

-The Lumbee, also known as People of the Dark Water, are a mixed-race, state-recognized Native American tribe primarily located in Robeson County, North Carolina, who claim to be descended from numerous Indigenous peoples of the Southeastern Woodlands who once inhabited the region.

-The Lumbee have been shown to have connections with other tri-racial isolate groups, such as the Melungeons, using historical documents.
+The Lumbee, also known as People of the Dark Water, are a mixed-race people group of the Americas, some of whom comprise the federally recognized Lumbee Tribe of North Carolina.
+Primarily located in Robeson County, North Carolina, the Lumbee claim to be descended from numerous Indigenous peoples of the Southeastern Woodlands who once inhabited the region and have been shown to have connections with other racial isolate groups, such as the Melungeons and Louisiana Redbones.

 The Lumbee take their name from the Lumber River, which winds through Robeson County.
 Pembroke, North Carolina, in Robeson County, is their economic, cultural, and political center.
 According to the 2000 United States census report, 89% of the population of the town of Pembroke identified as Lumbee; 40% of Robeson County's population identified as Lumbee.
 The Lumbee Tribe was recognized by North Carolina in 1885.
 In 1956, the U.S. Congress passed the Lumbee Act, which recognized the Lumbees as being American Indians but denied them the benefits of a federally recognized tribe.

 In 2025, President Donald Trump signed an executive order to advance the tribe's recognition.
+On December 18, 2025, he signed the Lumbee Fairness Act into law, making them a federally recognized tribe.

 History

-Archaeological evidence reveals that the area now known as Robeson County (central to modern Lumbee territory) has been continuously occupied by Native people for at least 14,000 years.
-Every named era found elsewhere in pre-European-contact North Carolina is also present in the archaeological record of Robeson County (artifacts from Paleo-Indian, Archaic, Woodland, and Mississippian cultures).
-All modern vicinities of Lumbee occupation contain numerous archaeological sites as recent as the Late Woodland period (mid-1700s), and oral traditions about the history of some Lumbee families extend back as far in Robeson County as the mid-1700s.
+Archaeological evidence shows that Robeson County has been continuously occupied by Native people for at least 14,000 years, as recent as the Late Woodland period (mid-1700s).
+Every named era found elsewhere in pre-European-contact North Carolina is also present in the archaeological record of Robeson County.

+17th century

+Historian Virginia DeMarce states the earliest documented Lumbee families are of Tidewater origin.
+Documentation demonstrates the families descend from free African-American families in Virginia.
+The Cumbo family of the Lumbee directly descends from Emanuel Cumbo (b.
+1644) of James City County, the son of two Africans from the Kingdom of Ndongo.
+The Dial family of the Lumbee originates from Benjamin Doll, an African landowner in 17th century Jamestown.
+Analysis by Estes, Goins, Ferguson et al. shows the Goins family of the Lumbee originating from a paternal African lineage, suggested to be from 1600s Hanover County.

+Author Tim Hashaw claims Melungeons, the Louisiana Redbones, and the Lumbee all share the same free Black ancestors from historic Tidewater, noting that many surnames associated with them initially appeared in the records of Virginia from the 1630s-1690s, such as Oxendine, Gibson, Goins, Harris, Brooks, Johnson, and Driggers.
+Some originators of these names were Anthony Johnson, Emmanuel Driggers, and John Gowen.
+He states these progenitors often intermarried and adopted each other's children, and later migrated south into North Carolina to both avoid the rising prejudice in Virginia and seek the cheaper land on the frontier.